FRIDAY FOTO (September 21, 2012)

 To see some more photos of this training exercise, click here.

 Entry filed under: FRIDAY FOTO, National Security and Defense, Photos, Skills and Training, Special Operations.
-Tags: Air Force, Army, combat air controler, Defense, F/A-18 Super Hornet, Joint Termain Attack Controllers, naval aviation, Navy, Operation Spartan Shield, Special Operations.
+Tags: Air Force, Army, combat air controler, F/A-18 Super Hornet, Joint Termain Attack Controllers, naval aviation, Navy, Operation Spartan Shield, Special Operations, Topics.